 U.S.89 Kanab to Kanab Creek Overview

-The 3-mile long project will provide:
+The 3-mile long project includes:

 * Pavement resurfacing